 Appreciate even more local art and explore the Old Market

-• First Fridays in the Old Market, start at Passageway Gallery and grab a map, 417 S. 11th St., Omaha, Neb.
+- First Thursday Art Walk in the Old Market, start at Passageway Gallery and grab a map, 417 S. 11th St., Omaha, Neb.

 Hike in the moonlight (with a guide)